 Susanna is knowledgeable about ballet and modern dance.
 She is a beautiful dancer!

-I studied at Temple University's undergraduate dance program for my first three years of college, which is a highly regarded dance program and I was able to study under some amazing teachers and performers while attending, and completed my Bachelor's of Fine Arts from the University of Georgia which also gave me impactful learning experiences with wonderful teachers.
+I studied at Temple University's Department of Dance in the Bachelor of Fine Arts program dance program where I was able to study under some amazing teachers and perform in a variety of works while attending.
+I completed my Bachelor's from the University of Georgia which also gave me impactful learning experiences with wonderful teachers.

-My experiences since college have offered me opportunites to teach so many different people across all ages and backgrounds, and in such versatille circumstances that I have really learned the value of teaching movement.
-I appreciate the interactive nature of teaching and the necessity of truely understanding material.
-It is necessary to be open and flexible and to listen to the circumstances rather than dipositing information and I really appreciate that teaching takes more fluidity and awareness in each particular class and body.
+My experiences since college have offered me opportunities to teach so many different people across all ages and backgrounds, and in such versatile circumstances that I have learned the value of teaching more than I ever expected.

-My experiences have also lead me to perfoming and collaborating as an artist with other dancers, choreographers, musicians and artists throughout atlanta.
-I think to be a working practitioner is an invaluable part of understanding the nature and often the purpose of the art of dance so I truely value being a working artist, and developing myself, as well as being a teacher.
+My experiences have also lead me to perform and collaborate with other dancers, choreographers, musicians, and artists throughout Atlanta.
+I think to be a working practitioner is an invaluable part of understanding what dance is for me, so I truly value working as an artist and developing myself, as well as continuing to grow as a teacher.

-Usually, individual lessons range from 45 to 75 per class, and classes tailored to a small group of students will be charged at a lower rate per person, usually no more than 20 for a full hour and half to two hours.
+*Classes tailored to a small group of 2 or more will be discounted at a lower rate per person, no more than 25 for a full hour and a half session.*

 I sort of stumbled into teaching right after college and fell in love with it.
 So throughout my career as an artist I have continuted to teach and it has become an incredibly rewarding and important part of my life.